"Outgoing Integration" node

 2. In the connection list:

-• If the connection you want to use is in the list, select it and proceed to Filling out the configuration form.
+• If the connection you want to use is in the list, select it and proceed to defining the endpoint.

 • If the connection list is empty or you don’t see a connection, you must: